Mortgage recasting: What it is and how it works

 Cons of a recast mortgage

 The biggest financial drawback of recasting is that you’re putting a large sum of money into one asset: your home.
 These are a few reasons you might want to rethink recasting:

-- Your interest rate stays the same, a disadvantage if you have a higher interest rate
+- Your APR stays the same, a disadvantage if you have a higher interest rate

-- More of your cash is tied up in illiquid home equity
+- More of your money is tied up in illiquid home equity

 - The lender charges a fee, although it’s typically no more than a few hundred dollars